tldr-pages/tldr/pages/common/git-archive-file.md

 # git archive-file

-> Copy the current Git branch into a zip archive.
+> Export all the files of the current Git branch into a zip archive.
 > Part of `git-extras`.
 > More information: <https://github.com/tj/git-extras/blob/master/Commands.md#git-archive-file>.